What does a content marketing strategy doc look like? There is no right or wrong way

 A content marketing strategy doc often acts as a bible to your whole content marketing operations.
 It should, therefore, include the high-level plan and key corresponding information.
 Most notably it needs:

-- A brief (otherwise known as a statement of goals & objectives)
+- A brief (otherwise known as a statement of goals and objectives)

 - Data-driven insights